Testimonials from our participants:

 - Students in junior or senior status, currently enrolled full-time

 - Typical fees associated with this program are a $50 nonrefundable participation fee as well as the cost of leadership books (typically less than $15 each).
-This year, due to a generous grant from U.S. Bank, all fees for the Inclusive Leadership program 2021-2022 are covered.
+Due to a generous donation from US Bank, we are able to offer this program for free.

 - Program participants will learn how to be an inclusive leader.
 Participants will explore the particular challenges faced by people of underrepresented identities in leadership roles, and work through strategies for overcoming them.